zloop1982/TizFbExample/README.txt

 |This is the instruction to get this App or the TizFacebook SDK running.|
 -------------------------------------------------------------------------

 First things first.
-TizFacebook is only a wrapper for the regular Facebook SDK for Android (current supported version: 3.16) and the Open Graph API (v.
+TizFacebook is a wrapper for the regular Facebook SDK for Android (current supported version: 3.16) and the Open Graph API (v.
 2.0).
+Its made to use and connect to facebook with an Qt Android app, written in C++.
-It only uses Facebook SDK for requesting longterm access-token in order to manage login and logout.
+TizFacebook only uses Facebook SDK for requesting longterm access-token in order to manage login and logout.
 The regular request is then done by the JSON based Open Graph API, using QNetworkManager, and the QJson classes.
 TizFacebook can be compiled for Android and PC.
 The PC version only provides rudimentary login functionality (it only requests shortterm access-token).
 The TizFacebook repository is not delivering the original Facebook SDK.
 So in order to get your App running you also need to download Facebook SDK for Android (v.
 3.16).

 ---------------------------
 |Getting this App running:|